 - Create Dedicated Threads: Such as a “water cooler” thread on your collaboration platform, where people can post trivia.

 - Encourage Interactions Beyond The Workplace: Create opportunities for team members to extend their relationship beyond work and work hours.
+Do any of them share the same passion?
+Why don’t you start a book club or organize a collective “much needed” guided relaxation?

 - Post Regular Video Updates: Video updates of what the team is accomplishing will, as well as of mundane information about team members, such as birthdays, are also effective.